fightforthefuture/battleforthenet-widget/README.md

 * Compatible with Firefox, Chrome, Safari and Internet Explorer 11+.
 * Embed the widget JavaScript code on your page.
 * Optionally pass in customization parameters (see below), or defaults are used.
-* Widget checks to make sure it should be shown (July 12th 2017 and hasn't been shown to this user before, via cookie).
+* Widget checks to make sure it should be shown (hasn't been shown to this user recently and user hasn't initiated a call or clicked a donate link recently, via cookie).
 You can override this check for testing purposes.
 * Widget preloads any images required for the chosen animation.
 * Widget injects a floating `iframe` onto your page.
 All but the most trivial styles and interactions take place in the `iframe` so as not to interfere with your CSS and JavaScript.
 * Animation displays in floating `iframe`.
-* The user can dismiss the `iframe` and a cookie is written so it won't show again (unless you override).
+* The user can dismiss the `iframe` and a cookie is written so it won't show again until cookie expires (unless you override).

 #### Modal customization options: